-Hammer is a hand tool device which is used for striking the work piece for several purposes.
-In this article we will look Different Types of Hammer and their uses in detail.
+Hammer is a hand tool device that is used for striking the workpiece for several purposes.
+In this article, we will look at 32 Different Types of Hammer and their uses in detail.

 Different Types Hammer: